resonatehq-examples/example-openai-deep-research-agent-py/README.md

 ## Installation & Usage

 This project uses uv, a popular Python package manager and virtual environment tool.
+To run this project you need an [OpenAI API Key](https://platform.openai.com)

 ### 1. Clone the repository